 Ushio Bairin (Plum Orchard) is said to have the longest history of plum cultivation among other orchards in Saga prefecture.
 The beauty of the orchard can be enjoyed in various ways; the whole scenery of the orchard with a great contrast between the white and light pink colors of plum flowers, pretty little petals admired close at hand and the grandness of the trees seen from below.

-6 sake breweries in Saga City will open at the same time and hold various events where visitors can enjoy tasting and purchasing sake (fees are charged in some parts of the event).
-There will also be welcoming events held at Hizen Hamashuku and Yutoku Monzen Shopping Street.
+6 sake breweries in Kashima City open their doors to public at the same time and hold various events where visitors can enjoy tasting and purchasing sake (fees are charged in some parts of the event).
+Welcoming events are held at Hizen Hamashuku and Yutoku Monzen Shopping Street.

 Cherry Blossoms of Tashiro Park

 With as many as 600 cherry trees in full bloom, Tashiro Park will be packed with a lot of visitors seeking to enjoy flower viewing.
 The trees will also be lit up at night during the best viewing period.

 This is a famous park set up by Motoshige Nabeshima who was the 1st lord of the Ogi Clan, and the 2nd lord Naoyoshi Nabeshima.
 In spring, 3000 cherry blossom trees bloom all at once, and it is the only place in Saga that was chosen as "Japan's one of 100 best Sakura viewing spots" From the end of March to Early April, not only people from Saga Prefecture but also a lot of people from different prefectures come to see the cherry blossoms.